Tampa Bay Community Development Corporation (CDC)

 the sale.
 Failure to comply with these procedures may result in the cancellation of the sale.

-In an effort to assist with Notice of Sale requirements and the commonly used publications, the
+In an effort to assist with the Notice of Sale requirements and the commonly used publications, the

 following information is provided:

-- Plaintiffs must check the Clerk’s office website for any documents, such as a bankruptcy or
+- Plaintiffs must check the Clerk’s website for any documents, such as a bankruptcy or an Order vacating sale, that would prevent the sale from taking place.
+(This information is

 Commonly used publications are: